getCUJO/QoOID/draft-ietf-ippm-qoo.md

 given the measured network performance.
 Network operators and vendors need a metric that facilitates troubleshooting and optimization of their networks.
-Existing network quality metrics and frameworks typically address the needs of one or two of these stakeholders, but we have yet to find one that bridges the needs of all three.
+Existing network quality metrics and frameworks typically address the needs of one or two of these stakeholders, but the authors have yet to find one that bridges the needs of all three.

 A key motivation for the Quality of Outcome (QoO) framework is to bridge the gap between the technical aspects of network performance and the practical needs of those who depend on it.
 While solutions exist for many of the problems causing high and unstable latency in the Internet, the incentives to deploy them have remained relatively weak.
-By creating a unifying framework for assessing network quality, we aim to strengthen these incentives significantly.
+A unifying framework for assessing network quality, can serve to strengthen these incentives significantly.

 Bandwidth alone is necessary but not sufficient for high-quality modern network experiences.
 Idle latency, working latency, jitter, and unmitigated packet loss